MicrosoftDocs/bingmaps-docs/BingMaps/articles/accessing-the-bing-maps-rest-services-using-php.md

 ms.service: "bing-maps"
 ---
 # Accessing the Bing Maps REST Services using PHP

-This article will describe how to write a PHP application that can interact with the [Bing Maps REST Services](http://msdn.microsoft.com/en-us/library/ff701713.aspx) APIs.
+This article will describe how to write a PHP application that can interact with [Bing Maps REST Services](../rest-services/index.md) APIs.

  Representational State Transfer (REST) is an architecture for distributed systems.
 It follows a stateless client-server model, meaning that there is no memory (context) of past requests stored on the server between client requests.
 A RESTful web service is a collection of resources, stored under a central URL, which supports a set of operations all of which can be activated using HTTP methods (POST, GET, etc.).